 We’re living in the age of big data.
 Technology makes it easier than ever before to gather information not only on prospective candidates but on the hiring process in general.
-Most will agree that more data is a good thing; it’s knowing what to do with it and then putting it into practice that becomes the challenge.
+Most will agree that more data is good; knowing what to do with recruiting metrics and then putting it into practice becomes the challenge.

 In this article, we’ll explain how to take a data-driven approach to staffing and recruiting, which, in turn, will help you streamline your operations, shorten your hiring timelines, and land the best possible talent the first time around.

 Imagine a captain steering a ship.
 To maneuver the vessel without sinking, he needs, at a minimum, some navigational charts and a compass.
 Add a radar system, and his efforts become more precise.
 Throw in a GPS, and it becomes virtually impossible to veer off course.
 All of these navigational tools serve as data points that give the captain useful information to plot the best course.
 The more data points he has, the more swiftly he can navigate and avoid errors.

 Your organization’s hiring process is no different.
 With more data, your efforts to attract the best job candidates become faster and more accurate while costing less.
 According to a report from LinkedIn, talent acquisition teams with robust analytics are twice as likely to improve their recruiting efforts and three times as likely to experience cost reductions and efficiency gains.

 Data-driven recruiting helps you allocate your budget more effectively, as you know exactly how much it costs to hire a candidate via each of your various recruitment channels.
 It also helps you to forecast more effectively, planning your operations and growth around the right hiring benchmarks.
 Finally, being armed with data helps you make smarter hiring decisions that give you the best chance of placing the right candidate in every open role.

 How to Collect Recruiting Metrics Efficiently